Skip to main content Skip to footer

 Design/Build Challenge

-The Design/Build Challenge instructions will be posted in the coach online account under the "Resources" tab by January 10, 2025.
+The Design/Build Challenge instructions will be posted in the coach online account under the "Resources" tab.
 The challenge instructions are confidential and must not be shared with team members until the start of the competition.

 Multiple Choice Exam